 The EPDP Phase 2 team sent its first batch of questions to Bird & Bird on 29 August 2019.
 Bird & Bird answered this batch of questions in a series of three memos.
 Memo 3 was delivered on 9 September 2019 and analyzes questions about the legal bases under which personal data contained in gTLD registration data could be disclosed to law enforcement authorities outside the data controller’s jurisdiction.

-EPDP Charter question a2) What legal bases exist to support [third party access to registration data]?

-During the EPDP Team’s discussion of use cases, some EPDP Team members asked to seek legal advice regarding the lawful basis for a controller to disclose non-public registration data to law enforcement authorities outside of the controller’s jurisdiction.
-Specifically, the Legal Committee formulated the following questions, which were posed to outside counsel:
+Specifically, the memo responds to the following questions:

 Can a data controller rely on Article 6(1)(c) of the GDPR to disclose personal data to law enforcement authorities outside the data controller’s jurisdiction?

 If not, may the data controller rely on any other legal bases, besides Article 6(1)(f) to disclose personal data to law enforcement authorities outside the data controller’s jurisdiction?

+Is it possible for non-EU-based law enforcement authorities to rely on art 6(1)(f) GDPR as a legal basis for their processing?
+In this context, can the data controller rely on art 6(1)(f) GDPR to disclose the personal data?
+If non-EU-based law enforcement authorities cannot rely on art 6(1)(f) GDPR as a legal basis for their processing, on what lawful basis can non-EU-based law enforcement rely?

-Bird & Bird advised that:
+Overall, Bird & Bird advised that:

-To apply Art 6(1)(c) there must be "Union law or Member State law to which the controller is subject" and is therefore limited in applicability where LEA is outside of the jurisdiction;
+To apply Art 6(1)(c) there must be "Union law or Member State law to which the controller is subject" and this ground therefore has limited application where LEA is outside of the jurisdiction;

 Under the six lawful bases for processing personal data, Articles 6(1)(a) - Consent, 6(1)(b) - Contract, 6(1)(d) - Vital interests of a person, and 6(1)(e) - Public interest or official authority are not likely applicable for LEA requests;

 Art 6(1)(f) - Legitimate interest, may be an applicable basis for the controller where a non-EU law enforcement authority makes a request to obtain personal data from a controller in the EU; and

+If a LEA is outside the EEA, their legal basis for processing under GDPR is not relevant as they are not subject to GDPR.
+Organizations disclosing to LEAs outside the EEA will still need a valid basis to do so, which will usually be legitimate interest in ICANN's case.

-B&B did not seem to fully explore the scenario where both relevant parties are outside the EU but the CP still is subject to GDPR -- but does acknowledge that controllers may face a conflict of laws.
+Where the CP is subject to GDPR but is located outside the EEA, they will also be subject to local law.
+This means that controllers may face a conflict of laws.

 1. Can a data controller rely on Article 6(1)(c) GDPR to disclose personal data to law enforcement authorities outside the data controller’s jurisdiction?